jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the content of the file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*\*:)
 This script writes into the file ls_cwd_content
-This script duplicates the last line of the file iacta
+This script duplicates the last line of the file iacta This script deletes all the regular files with .js